joelpt/quickfort/readme.txt

 Quickfort is written by joelpt <quickfort@joelpt.net>.

+Thanks to the following individuals whose code contributions are present in Quickfort:

+  bakergo (proper CSV file parsing)
+  Valdemar (author of designator.ahk, which QF 1.00 was based on)

-Thanks to the following individuals whose bug-hunting, feature-requesting, or code-writing resulted in improvements to Quickfort:
+Thanks to the following individuals whose bug-hunting or feature-requesting resulted in improvements to Quickfort:

     Valdemar
     Snuffy